madewokherd/ALttPDoorRandomizer/README.md

 Only extra settings are found here.
 All door and entrance randomizer settings are supported.
 See their [readme](https://github.com/Aerinon/ALttPDoorRandomizer/blob/master/README.md)

-## Overworld Shuffle (--ow_shuffle)
+## Overworld Layout Shuffle (--ow_shuffle)

+### Vanilla

+OW is not shuffled.

+### Parallel

+OW Transitions are shuffled, but both worlds will have a matching layout.

 ### Full

 OW Transitions are shuffled within each world separately.

-### Vanilla

-OW is not shuffled.

 ## Keep Similar Edges Together (--ow_keepsimilar)

 This keeps similar edge transitions together. ie. The 2 west edges of Potion Shop will be paired to another set of two similar edges

-## Parallel Worlds (--ow_parallel)

-This ensures matching layouts of Light and Dark worlds.
-Any remaining edge transitions that don't have a matching counterpart will be shuffled amongst themselves. ie. If going right from Link's House leads to Blacksmith, then going right from Big Bomb Shop will lead to Hammer Pegs

 # Command Line Options